shyrwinsia/forex-pearson/README.md

 - [x] Create as Electron Standalone
 - [x] Package with Parcel
 - [ ] Create installer for Windows and Mac

+## Disclaimer
+The information from this tool is not intended as, and shall not be understood or construed as, financial advice.
+I am not an attorney or a financial advisor, nor am I holding myself out to be.
+The information from this tool is not a substitute for financial advice from a professional.
+Nothing from this tool should be understood as a recommendation that you should not consult a financial professional.
+It is expressly recommended to seek advice from a professional.

 ## License